IvLabs/Summer-Projects/Summer 2022/Shape Tracing with Robotic Arm/README.md

 ## Inverse Kinematics

 Inverse kinematics is about calculating the angles of joints (i.e. angles of the servo motors on the arm) that will cause the end effector of a manipulator arm to reach some given desired position (x, y, z) in 3D space.
-To do that, we approximated the angles using Newon-Raphson method.
+To do that, we approximated the angles using Newton-Raphson method.

 - Used the two equations obtained from Forward kinematics and third equation regarding the orientation of the end effector.
 - Initial guesses were made for theta1, theta2, and theta3.